Boomer Esiason: Cincinnati Bengals (first stint)

-New York Jets (1993–1995)
+New York Jets

-Esiason, who had worked with Jets head coach Bruce Coslet in Cincinnati, was traded to the Jets for a third round pick in 1993 (which became linebacker Steve Tovar), subsequently guiding their offense until the end of 1995 under three different head coaches: Coslet, Pete Carroll, and Rich Kotite.
-During his 1995 season with the Jets, he was seriously injured in a game played on October 8 against the Buffalo Bills when rookie Everett McIver was whistled for a false start and Bruce Smith of the Bills raced around him and caught Esiason under his face mask.
-Smith was terribly upset about Esiason's injury and said he never heard a whistle blowing the play dead for false start.
-That horrific collision gave Esiason a severe concussion, which kept him out until November 19.
-He is thought to have been the first NFL player to enter a concussion study during the season.
-When he returned to the field it was coincidentally in a game that was played against the Bills.
+Before the 1993 season, Esiason was traded to his hometown team, the New York Jets, in exchange for a third round pick that year (which became linebacker Steve Tovar) as well as a conditional second round pick the following year (which did not kick in).
+The trade reunited Esiason with Bruce Coslet, Esiason's mentor as offensive coordinator in Cincinnati, who had been hired by the Jets' to be their head coach after the Bengals 1988 Super Bowl run.
+Esiason played three seasons for the Jets, each year under a different head coach: Coslet (1993), Pete Carroll (1994), and Rich Kotite (1995).
+During his 1995 season with the team, Esiason was seriously injured in a game on October 8 against the Buffalo Bills when rookie Everett McIver was whistled for a false start, and Bruce Smith of the Bills raced around him and caught Esiason under his face mask.
+Smith was terribly upset about Esiason's injury, saying that he hadn't heard a whistle blowing the play dead, and Esiason blamed the officials for not whistling until after Smith made contact.
+That horrific collision gave Esiason a severe concussion, his first as a player.
+When he returned to the field over a month later, it was coincidentally against the Bills.

+Esiason was released by the Jets after the 1995 season.

-Arizona Cardinals (1996)
+Arizona Cardinals

-After being released by the Jets, Esiason signed with the Arizona Cardinals as a free agent in 1996.
+Esiason signed with the Arizona Cardinals as a free agent in 1996.
 It was during this season, on November 10, 1996, that he threw for the fifth best passing yardage day in NFL history, with 522 yards in a 37–34 overtime victory over the Washington Redskins.
 Two weeks later he led a fourth-quarter comeback against the playoff-bound Philadelphia Eagles.

-Second stint with the Cincinnati Bengals (1997)
+Cincinnati Bengals (second stint)

-Esiason contemplated retirement in the off-season, but was talked into playing one more season with the Bengals.
-He was surprisingly effective after replacing Jeff Blake midway through the 1997 season, throwing for 13 touchdowns with only two interceptions and garnering a passer rating of over 106 for the season.
+Esiason contemplated retirement in the offseason, but was talked into playing one more season with the Bengals, now with Coslet as coach.
+He was effective after replacing Jeff Blake midway through the 1997 campaign, throwing for 13 touchdowns against only two interceptions, and garnering a passer rating of 106.9 for the season.
 The Bengals were 3–8 with Blake under center.
-With Esiason at quarterback, they won four of their last five games and scored over 30 points four times – twice they broke 40 points, in a 44–42 loss to the Philadelphia Eagles and a 41–14 rout of the Tennessee Oilers.
-The Bengals wanted Esiason to come back for two more years.
+With Esiason at quarterback, they won four of their last five games and scored over 30 points four times.
+Twice they broke 40 points, in a 44–42 loss to the Philadelphia Eagles and in a 41–14 win over the Tennessee Oilers.
+Esiason debated closely for playing in 1998, since he liked playing for Coslet and QB coach Ken Anderson, stating that a contract offer good enough for him to not refuse would've turned the table for him to return, as he was offered an analyst's position on ABC's Monday Night Football for the third year in a row.

-On December 21, 1997, he played his last NFL game.
-His last play was a 79-yard touchdown play-action pass to wide receiver Darnay Scott.
-The touchdown proved to be the winner in a 16–14 victory over the Baltimore Ravens.
+On December 21, 1997, Esiason played his last NFL game.
+He threw two touchdowns on the day, with a 79-yard touchdown pass to wide receiver Darnay Scott being his last touchdown pass in a 16–14 victory over the Baltimore Ravens.